-Civil partnership for both opposite sex couples and same-sex couples and same-sex marriages are not allowed or recognized in Turkey.
+As stated above; civil partnership for both opposite sex couples and same-sex couples and same-sex marriages are not allowed or recognized in Turkey.
 Under Turkish Civil Code, the institution of civil partnership does not exist.
-Any provision of foreign law that is contrary to the public order of Turkey will not be applied.
-Thus, official dissolution of a civil union is never an issue in Turkey.
+Any provision of foreign law allowing such institution and which is contrary to the public order of Turkey will not be applied.